jQuery in Vanilla JavaScript

 Let's start by making some selections.
 After jQuery's popularity skyrocketed, browsers added a similar querySelectorAll function for searching the document.
 Unfortunately, this function wasn't as useful as a regular jQuery search was, because the object wasn't an array that you could loop through.
 Instead, it was a NodeList, an array-like object that had numbered items and a length, but lacked important methods like forEach or map.

 Luckily, it's pretty easy to convert a NodeList into a JavaScript array.
-In newer browsers, you can use Array.from(), but for broader compatibility we can "borrow" the Array prototype's slice method to make a copy, which even works on array-likes.
+The "spread" syntax, which looks like [...value], lets us take any list-ish object and smear it into array form.
 Here's the code for a jQuery-like $() function that can search within either the document or a chosen child node:

 This function returns an array containing all the selected nodes.
 If you call it with a different node as the second argument, it'll use that as the root of the search, instead of looking through the entire document.
 Pretty handy!